 Little kids: If you can see any stars out your window, try to count as many as you can.
 Bonus: If you can see 10 stars tonight but twice as many tomorrow, how many will you see tomorrow?

-Big kids: Leo the Lion has 6 bright stars in his question-mark-shaped mane, and 3 more in his triangle body.
-If in a darker sky Leo shows 4 times as many stars, how many can you see then?
+Big kids: If Leo the Lion normally has 9 stars, but in a darker sky Leo shows 4 times as many stars, how many can you see then?
 Bonus: You can divide the sky into equal-ish pieces, then count the stars in 1 piece to guess the whole sky.
 If you see 20 stars in each of 30 big pieces, how many stars can you see in total?
 (Hint if needed: What if there were just 2 stars in each piece?)

 The sky’s the limit — for real: Which sky has more stars: a sky where you see 100 stars in each of 100 pieces, or a sky with 40 stars in each of 300 pieces?